Chart Color Schemes

 Cardiff faces significant health challenges according to AreaSearch's assessment.

-Mortality rates and chronic condition prevalence are notably high across both younger and older age groups.
-Private health cover is relatively low at approximately 52% of the total population, equating to around 3,452 people.
-Mental health issues and arthritis are the most common medical conditions, affecting 12.6% and 9.4% of residents respectively.
-Conversely, 60.2% of residents claim to have no medical ailments, compared to 63.3% across Rest of NSW.
-The working-age population faces particularly notable health challenges due to elevated chronic condition rates.
-The area has 17.0% of residents aged 65 and over, totaling 1,136 people, which is lower than the 23.4% in Rest of NSW.
-Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.
+Mortality rates and chronic condition prevalence are substantial across both younger and older age groups.
+Approximately 52% of the total population (~3,452 people) have private health cover.
+Mental health issues and arthritis are the most common conditions, affecting 12.6 and 9.4% of residents respectively.
+Only 60.2% of residents claim to be completely clear of medical ailments, compared to 63.3% across Regional NSW.
+Working-age population health is notably challenging due to high chronic condition rates.
+The area has 17.1% of residents aged 65 and over (1,143 people), lower than the 23.4% in Regional NSW.
+Senior health outcomes present some challenges, generally aligning with national rankings.

 Frequently Asked Questions - Health